 If you’ve been researching different savings products, you’ve probably seen the term APY.
 If you’re confused, you’re not alone.

-Two savings accounts with identical interest rates can end up with different annual percentage yields if the interest on one account compounds more often than the other.
-Here’s an example: Let’s say you have two accounts, each with $10,000 and an interest rate of 2%.
-But one compounds annually while the other compounds daily.
-Here’s what the math looks like:
+Two savings accounts with identical interest rates can end up with different APYs if the interest on one account compounds more often than the other.
+When interest compounds, it builds on itself.
+You essentially earn interest on your interest.

 Just a quick side note: If you’re looking at savings accounts and CDs, forget about APR.
 APR, or annual percentage rate, is the yearly cost of borrowing money.
 But, just like you use APR to compare different loans, you can use APY to compare savings accounts or CDs.